How app tracking transparency affects app developers

 What this is not

-It is important that Apple makes it very clear what falls under ATT and what does not.
-Specifically, that your own analytics does not fall under ATT, because it does not need to use the Advertisting Identifier (IDFA) and the data is not being linked to data from other sources.
+It is important that Apple makes it clear what falls under ATT and what does not.
+Specifically, that your own analytics does not fall under ATT, because it does not need to use the Advertising Identifier (IDFA) and the data is not being linked to data from other sources.

-Another thing that is very clearly not related to ATT is the collection of anonymous usage data.
+Another thing that is clearly not related to ATT is the collection of anonymous usage data.

 What does that mean for us indie developers?

-It is very likely that indie devs will only be affected by this if they are either
+It is likely that indie devs will only be affected by this if they are either